ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 As you can see, rolling updates is an important feature in Kubernetes and the capabilities continue to improve.
 The new Deployment feature in 1.2+ is an elegant way to manage your application deployments.
+I hope this was helpful.
+Thanks for reading!